lsoft/Ninject/README.markdown

 ...

 This fork is based on Ninject 3.2.3 and is intended for .Net Core 1.
-All unit tests work fine except only one.
+All unit tests are green except for one.
 For additonal information please refer https://github.com/ninject/Ninject.Extensions.Factory/issues/35

 Please note: I think it's risky to use it in a production environment.